-The investment objective of the Fund is to achieve long-term capital appreciation through investment in a diversified portfolio of the securities of Commodity Producers, being companies engaged in the extraction, production, processing and/or trading of commodities e.g. oil, gold, aluminium, coffee and sugar.
+The investment objective of the Fund is to achieve long-term capital appreciation through investment in a diversified portfolio of the securities of Commodity Producers, being issuers engaged in the extraction, production, processing and/or trading of commodities e.g. oil, gold, aluminium, coffee and sugar.

-The Fund will seek to achieve its investment objective by investing at least 70% of its total assets at any one time in a diversified portfolio of the securities of Commodity Producers, as described above.
-For this purpose, total assets exclude cash and ancillary liquidities.
-The Manager will identify world-wide commodities experiencing, or expected to experience, strong demand growth and select appropriate companies for analysis and possible investment.
-In the process of active management the portfolio will be repositioned from time to time to take advantage of changing opportunities.
+The Fund will seek to achieve its investment objective by investing at least 70% of its Net Asset Value at any one time in a diversified portfolio of the securities of Commodity Producers, as described above.
+The Manager will identify world-wide commodities experiencing, or expected to experience, strong demand growth and select appropriate issuers for analysis and possible investment.
+In the process of active management the portfolio will be repositioned from time to take advantage of changing opportunities.

 The Fund will invest principally in the listed equity-related securities of Commodity Producers, a small proportion of which may be relatively illiquid due to smaller capitalisation or being in new markets.
 Such exposure will not affect the Manager's ability to meet requests for the redemption of Units in the Fund.
-Subject to the Regulations it may also invest, to a limited extent, in the shares of companies which are not yet listed but are expected to obtain a stock market quotation within a reasonable period of time.
+Subject to the Regulations it may also invest, to a limited extent, in the shares of issuers which are not yet listed but are expected to obtain a stock market quotation within a reasonable period of time.
 A list of the markets in which the Fund may invest appears in Appendix II, some of which are emerging markets.
+The Fund may also invest less than 30% of its Net Asset Value in cash and ancillary liquidities.